-All of us at Jackson College, from our Board of Trustees to our faculty, our staff, and our administration, have been working so very hard to prepare this College - its facilities, its curriculum, its online programming, its housing, technologies, its student activities, its support systems - all of it, for you.
+At Jackson College, we are here to help you on your educational journey and succeed.
+All of us at Jackson College, from our Board of Trustees to our employees, have been working so very hard to prepare this College - its facilities, its programs of study, its online programming, its housing, technologies, its athletic programs, its student activities, its support systems - all of it, for you.

+You may be wondering if Jackson College is right for you...whether you will fit in...or if it's been too long since you were in school...or if you can afford it.
 Everyone is welcome here.
-Regardless of where you have been, the difficulties that you may have had in school, the present challenges of your life, your past, the color of your skin, the person you love, your ZIP code, what you believe, your gender identity, or how you voted in the last election - you are very welcome here.
+Regardless of where you have been, the difficulties that you may have had in school, the present challenges of your life, your past, your age, the color of your skin, the person you love, your ZIP code, your physical limitations, what you believe, how much money is in your bank account, your gender identity, or how you voted in the last election - you belong here.

-Here is a place where all people are valued.
-Here is a place where there is room for differing opinions, and the space to appreciate and celebrate those differences.
-Here is a place where we welcome persons beyond our shores.
-And, here is a place wherein we learn the skills to take out into the world to make it a better place for all.
-Here is Jackson College.
+Jackson College is the place where all people are valued.
+Jackson College is the place where there is room for differing opinions, and the space to appreciate and celebrate those differences.
+Jackson College is the place where we welcome persons beyond our shores.
+And, Jackson College is the place wherein students learn the skills to take out into the world to make it a better place for all.
+You belong at Jackson College.